 Risk: A bond ladder eliminates one of the significant risks of buying bonds: when your bond matures, you have to buy a new bond when interest rates might not be favorable.

 Bonds come with other risks, too.
 While the federal government backs Treasury bonds, corporate bonds are not, so you could lose your principal if the company defaults.
-And you’ll want to own many bonds to diversify your risk and eliminate the risk of any single bond hurting your overall portfolio.
+You’ll want to own many bonds to diversify your risk and eliminate the risk of any single bond hurting your overall portfolio.
 If overall interest rates rise, it could push down the value of your bonds.

-Because of these concerns, many investors turn to bond ETFs, which provide a diversified fund of bonds you can set up in a ladder, eliminating the risk of a single bond hurting your returns.
+Because of these concerns, many investors turn to bond ETFs, which provide a diversified fund of bonds you can set up on a ladder, eliminating the risk of a single bond hurting your returns.

 14. Sponsored posts on social media